Russ Harvey Consulting - Computer and Internet Services

 This blog is an experiment for me.
 I've been building sites by hand since 1994 and I've learned the technology as it developed.

 I built Russ' Rants to learn the basics of blogging on Blogger (the most popular blogging software at the time).
-I've experimented with WordPress later, but this remains my only public blog even though it is pretty much abandoned.
+I later experimented with WordPress, but this remains my only public blog even though it is pretty much abandoned.

 I've also built and helped maintain WordPress blogs for clients including editing the Youth for Christ Victoria website (part of a multi-site WordPress blog built by someone else).

-While blogs should generally be much better maintained, my blog is an experiment rather than a marketing tool.
+Blogs should generally be much better maintained, but my blog was an experiment rather than a marketing tool.

-Since I can edit this site as I choose and spend a great deal of time working on it, I seldom post anything on my blog.
+Since I can edit this site as I choose and spend a great deal of time working on it, I haven't anything on my blog for quite some time and may choose to close it at some point.

 Return to top